amyehodge/amyehodge.github.io/Beginning_SQL/BeginningSQL.md

     WHERE species_id IN ("DM", "DO", "DS");

 > #### CHALLENGE 5
-> Produce a table listing the data for all individuals in Plot 1 that weighed more than 75 grams, telling us the date, species ID, and weight (in kg).
+> Produce a table listing the data for all individuals in plot 1 that weighed more than 75 grams, telling us the date, species ID, and weight (in kg).

 Continuing with the evaluation of `AND` and `OR`, if we wanted to get all the records from before 1980 or from 2000 or later that were about species DM, we might be inclined to write the query this way: